framely/community/docs/reference/annotations/fillstrategy.md

 If a slot is required by the business logic, you should configure the prompt strategy to Always ask.
 The bot will make sure that this slot is filled.
 That means if a user has not mentioned their preference before, or their choice is not legitimate, the bot will prompt the user to ensure that there will be a value for the given slot.

 ### Conditional
-#### Motivation
-Not every slot is required to be filled.
+Not every slot is required.
 For example, when a user wants to watch a movie that does not have IMAX version, we should not be asking the user about it.
 For example, if the movie has the IMAX version, bot should behave this way:
 :::: conversation
 ::: user User
 Can I get two tickets for 8:00pm Top Gun, please?